 What produce is grown in Jordan?

-It is rare to see Bedouin women outside their homes anywhere in Jordan, but their exotic metal jewellery is always visible hanging outside the shops in Petra.
+It is rare to see Bedouin women outside their homes anywhere in Jordan, but their exotic metal jewellery is always visible outside Petra’s shops.
 The Bedouin motifs revolve around simple circles and crude lines creating a human figurine.
 Definitely, they are unique – yet expensive The Bedouins inside the Petra archaeological site sell so many fake items that it was hard to recognise if they were genuine.
 But if you think of helping the tribe,

 Our driver Yusuf suggested Nabatean Ladies Cooperative for silver jewellery near the Visitor centre to buy silver jewellery truly inspired by Nabatean motifs.
 So whether you want to buy it or not, visit this shop to see simple yet unique metal jewels.